ameba23/lowtechnetwork/docs/tech_open_source.md

 * [nicotine](http://nicotine-plus.sourceforge.net/) open source soulseek client written in python
 * museek+ - not sure if this is still being developed, but it is a client-daemon suite meaning you can connect to a remote soulseek instance.

-## directconnect

-Im not sure how popular directconnect is these days.
-I've always been a bit critical of it for favouring users with large collections, making a hierarchy.

-* [eiskaltdc++](https://code.google.com/p/eiskaltdc/) and [linuxDC++](https://launchpad.net/linuxdcpp) are linux clients for the Direct Connect filesharing protocol.
+## DirectConnect (NMDC) and Advanced DirectConnect (ADC)

+Directconnect is a peer-to-peer filesharing protocol where searches and peer discovery happens on centralised 'hubs'.

+* [Eiskaltdc++](https://github.com/eiskaltdcpp/eiskaltdcpp) is the most actively developed linux client i know of.
+* [the adc project](https://adc.sourceforge.io/) - with news and full protocol specification
+* [direct connect network foundation](https://www.dcbase.org/) - with forums, mostly centered around development.
+* [Direct Connect: Just these guys, ya know?](https://dcpp.wordpress.com) blog with news relating to the protocols.
+* [dchublist.org - Direct Connect Hublist](https://dchublist.org/) - will give you an idea of the current volume of users.
+NMDC is still a much more popular protocol.
-* [uhub](https://www.uhub.org/) is hub software (for running a server).
+* [uhub](https://www.uhub.org/) and [Luadch](http://luadch.github.io/) ADC hub software (for running a server)
+- * [verlihub](https://github.com/verlihub) NMDC hub software (for running a server)

 ## edonkey